Irina-kvetko/rsschool-cv/cv.md

 *Main responsibilities:*
 + Payroll
 + Reporting (Word, Excel)
-+Staffing establishment
++ Staffing establishment

 *Achievements:*
 + Acted as head of unit in his absence, managed a team of 4 people
 + Drawing up and maintaining the staffing table of the enterprise for more than 500 people
 *****
 ## Education